mbjarland/groovy-streaming-template-engine/Readme.md

 in my experience, templates larger than 64k are not all that uncommon (I certainly run into them all the time) and this limitation seems artificial and unnecessary.

-## Why is this not part of the groovy language?
+## Why is this not part of the groovy libraries?
 Perhaps one day it might be.
 I am certainly open to it if there is interest from the groovy maintainers.
 I think either fixing the existing engines or adding a new one which can handle arbitrary template sizes is essential for a modern, dynamic language such as groovy.